-The survey of this wood by R.G.
-Houghton, A.R.I.B.A. has been previously described.1 Particularly noted were the path made up with blast-furnace slag, which appeared to be contemporary with, or earlier than, the minepits; and the open-cast workings, which were suggested as possible sources of ore for the Roman iron working site surveyed 1981-2 more Shaw, Hartfield, Sx.
+The survey of this wood by R.G.Houghton, A.R.I.B.A. has been previously described (1).
+Particularly noted were the path made up with blast-furnace slag, which appeared to be contemporary with, or earlier than, the minepits; and the open-cast workings, which were suggested as possible sources of ore for the Roman iron working site at Great Cansiron.